Skip to Content

 Certificates of completion are available at the end of each module.

-University of Toronto faculty and staff: if you wish to document completion of these modules you must review them in SuccessFactors (Module 1, Module 2, Module 3).
+University of Toronto faculty and staff: if you wish to document completion of these modules you must review them in SuccessFactors (Module 1, Module 2, Module 3, Module 4 [NEW!]).
 Documentation can be accessed by selecting “view all” under “My learning history” on the SuccessFactors homepage and clicking on the printer icon to the right of the corresponding module title.

 Description: This animated module describes Unconscious Bias and provides examples of how unconscious bias may affect our thinking in everyday life.
 Completing this module and the quiz at the end should take approximately 30 min.